 In July 2021, Attorney General Stein announced a historic $26 billion national agreement with the three largest drug distributors plus the drug maker Johnson & Johnson (J&J), an agreement that will bring as much as $750 million to North Carolina communities to address the opioid epidemic.
-In September he called on local governments to join these national agreements to maximize resources flowing to North Carolina.
+All 100 counties and 47 municipalities in North Carolina have formally joined the agreement.
 Learn more.

-Earlier in the year, Attorney General Stein and the NC Association of County Commissioners unveiled a Memorandum of Agreement (NC MOA) governing how North Carolina will use the proceeds of the $26 billion distributor/J&J settlements as well as proceeds from the Purdue and Mallinckrodt bankruptcy proceedings.
-More than 80 local governments have joined the NC MOA as of September 2021, with more coming on board every week.
+Earlier in 2021, Attorney General Stein and the NC Association of County Commissioners unveiled a Memorandum of Agreement (NC MOA) governing how North Carolina will use the proceeds of the $26 billion distributor/J&J settlements as well as proceeds from the opioid companies’ bankruptcy proceedings.
+More than 130 counties and municipalities have joined the MOA.
 Learn more.